 A cemetery here is the latest part of this citadel.
 It has graves from 20th CE and the conservation team decided not to fiddle with them and let them be there.

-Amman Citadel is the vantage point from where you can have the bird’s eye view of the monotone city of Amman in pale pink color as if its rising from the sand beneath it.
+Amman Citadel is the vantage point from where you can have the bird’s eye view of the monotone city of Amman in pale pink color as if it’s rising from the sand beneath it.
 The Roman theater in down town can be seen from here.
 And the city seems to be surrounding this theater.
 The current palace of the King is on the other side of the city, which is believed to be not so prosperous area.
 We were told the king lives on that side to show solidarity with the common people.

-Visit to Amman Citadel is like paying a visit to the history of Jordan in a nutshell.
+A visit to Amman Citadel is like paying a visit to the history of Jordan in a nutshell.

 Recommend you to read following tourist attractions of Jordan on my Travel Blog.